Cloufield/gwaslab/docs/Visualization.md

     - `"m"`: only manhattan plot
     - `"qq"`: only qq plot
     - `mqqratio`: width ratio

 !!! info "Layout"
     <img width="600" alt="image" src="https://user-images.githubusercontent.com/40289485/196593277-0908d49e-40aa-4fe3-b214-d774ab4d0382.png">

 ----------------------------------------------------------------

+### Use MLOG10P for extreme P values

+- `scaled` : `boolean`.
+By default, GWASLab uses P values for mqq plot.
+But you can set `scaled=Ture` to use MLOG10P to plot.

+!!! note "Variant with extreme P values"
+    To plot the variant with extreme P values (P < 1e-300), you can use `scaled=False` to create the plot with MLOG10P instead of raw P values.
+To calculate MLOG10P for extreme P values from BETA/SE or Z scores, you can use `mysumstats.fill_data(to_fill=["MLOG10P"], extreme=True)`.
+For details, please refer to the "Extreme P values" section in [https://cloufield.github.io/gwaslab/Conversion/](https://cloufield.github.io/gwaslab/Conversion/).

+### X axis: Physical position or rank

+- `use_rank` : `boolean`.
+If True, GWASLab will use position rank instead of the physical base-pair positions for x aixs.

+!!! note
+    If using rank, there will be no gap in the plot.
+If using base-pair positions, certain regions of the chromosome might be reflected in the plot like the heterochromatin.

-### Skip "low" and shrink "high"
+### Y axis: Skip "low" and shrink "high"

-- `skip` : sometimes it is not necessary to plot all variants, we can skip the insignicant variants .
-For example, we can exclude varints with -log10p lower than 3 from the plot by specifying `skip=3`
+- `skip` : sometimes it is not necessary to plot all variants, we can skip the variants with low -log10(P) values.
+For example, we can exclude varints with -log10(P) lower than 3 from the plot by specifying `skip=3`
-- `cut` : loci with extremly large -log10(P) value are very likely to dwarf other significant loci , so we want to scale down the extrame loci from a certain threshold.
+- `cut` : loci with extremly large -log10(P) value are very likely to dwarf other significant loci, so we want to scale down the -log10(P) for variants above a certain threshold.
-- `cutfactor`:  shrinkage factor, default is 10
+- `cutfactor`:  shrinkage factor, default is 10.
-- `cut_line_color`: the color of the line above which y axis is rescaled
+- `cut_line_color`: the color of the line above which y axis is rescaled.
-- `sig_level=5e-8` : genome-wide significance threshold
+- `sig_level=5e-8` : genome-wide significance threshold.

 !!! info "Auxiliary lines"
     <img width="600" alt="image" src="https://user-images.githubusercontent.com/40289485/196593118-b7358559-71ef-49ae-b8b0-15b34031c142.png">